 From that moment on, my relationship with food was broken.
 I was always hungry and was now labelled as ‘fat’.
 Although I lost weight briefly, I gained it back with more.
 This continued so that I was overweight most of my school life and was teased because of my weight.
 Miss Piggy was my nickname throughout middle school, I never got picked for sports and couldn't wear the clothes that my friends did as they didn't make them in my size.

 Being overweight as a child ruled my life but I knew that it did not need to be this way.
 That is why I spent my life researching to solve weight issues without stigma and restriction.
-Now I teach adults, parents and families how to lose weight, so they don't have to feel like I did.
+Now I teach people how to lose weight for good, so they don't have to feel like I did.

 It is more than 30 years after that doctor’s appointment, and I have finally healed my relationship with my body.
 It took 17 years of academic research, having kids of my own and a lot of self-reflection to find the answers.